Public Health & Regulation (Food) - Privacy Notice

 Your personal information will be treated as confidential but it may be shared with other Council services in order to ensure our records are accurate and up-to-date, and to improve the standard of the services we deliver.
 We will only use your information in ways which are permitted by the General Data Protection Regulation and the current UK Data Protection law.

-The Council may also use your information for the purpose of performing any of its statutory enforcement duties.
+The Councils may also use your information for the purpose of performing any of its statutory enforcement duties.
 It will make any disclosures required by law and may also share your information with other bodies responsible for detecting/preventing crime including fraud or auditing/administering public funds.

 We will not disclose your personal information to third parties for marketing purposes.